Medical Laboratory Assistant

 |Medical and Clinical Laboratory Technicians||14.0%||NA|

 Who Is Getting an Associate’s Degree in Medical Laboratory Assistant?

 At the countrywide level, the racial-ethnic distribution of clinical/medical laboratory assistant majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Clinical/Medical Laboratory Assistant.
-About 0.2% of those with this major are international students.
+Students from other countries are interested in Clinical/Medical Laboratory Assistant, too.
+About 0.5% of those with this major are international students.

 How Much Do Medical Laboratory Assistant Majors Make?